szha/gluon-crash-course/index.md

-# A 60 minutes Gluon crash course
+# A 60-minute Gluon Crash Course

 This crash course aims to provide a quick overview of how to use Gluon, the imperative interface of MXNet.
 It will teach